supertestnet/spacechain-launcher/README.md

 # FAQ

-## Don't spacechains involve burning bitcoins?
-And isn't that an attack on bitcoin?
+## Don't spacechains burn bitcoins?
+Are they an attack on bitcoin?

-Spacechains do burn bitcoins but I don't think it is an attack on bitcoin.
-I also don't recommend it, because you'll probably never get back all that you burnt.
+Spacechains do burn bitcoins but I don't think they are an attack on bitcoin.
+I also don't recommend burning bitcoins on mainnet, because you'll probably never get back everything you burned.
+It's fine on testnet though.

 ## Why did you make a thing that burns bitcoins if you don't recommend it?